005401/psss_processing/README.md

 * `GET localhost:12000/statistics` - get process statistics.
     - Response specific field: "statistics" - Data about the processing.

-* `GET localhost:12000/image` - get the last processed image in PNG format.
-    - This is the image used for the spectrum calculation, not the original image sent in the output stream.

-Getting the image in PNG format can be useful to verify if the threshold values and the rotation are set correctly.

 ### Python client
 The rest API is also wrapped in a Python client.
 To use it: